 Waters, Mary C. and Reed Ueda with Helen B. Marrow (Eds.).
 2007.
 The New Americans: A Guide to Immigration since 1965.
 Cambridge, MA: Harvard University Press.

 Joseph, Tiffany D. and Helen B. Marrow (Special Issue Guest Editors).
-2017 (forthcoming May).
+2017.
 “Health Care, Immigrants and Minorities: Lessons from the Affordable Care Act in the United States.”
-Journal of Ethnic and Migration Studies.
+Journal of Ethnic and Migration Studies (see the online first articles located here)

 Joseph, Tiffany D. and Helen B. Marrow.
-2017 (forthcoming May).
+2017.
 “Introduction to the Special Issue: Lessons from the Affordable Care Act for the Health of Immigrants and Minorities in the United States.”
 Journal of Ethnic and Migration Studies.

 Hopkins, Daniel J., Jonathan Mummolo, Victoria M. Esses, Cheryl R. Kaiser, Helen B. Marrow, and Monica McDermott.
 2016.
 “Out of Context: The Absence of Spatial Variation in U.S. Immigrants’ Perceptions of Discrimination.”
 Politics, Groups, and Identities 4(3): 363-92.